 What is puppy chow?

-Puppy chow is a tasty snack of rice cereal mixed with melted chocolate, butter, and peanut butter that is covered in powdered sugar.
+Puppy chow is a tasty snack of rice cereal mixed with melted chocolate, butter, and peanut butter and then covered in powdered sugar.
 It is a popular party food in the US and can be served as an appetizer, dessert or even a snack!

 Puppy chow is for humans, not dogs.
-Though I’m sure our canine friends would love to get their paws into this stuff because of the peanut butter, it should NOT be served to dogs at all.
+Though I’m sure our canine friends would love to get their paws into this stuff, it should NOT be served to dogs at all.

 Chocolate is extremely bad for dogs so be extra careful when mixing up a bowl of this puppy chow if you have furry friends around.
 It does tend to be a tad bit messy when stirring so just keep a watchful eye!
 I know my dog was ready for any stray pieces of peanut butter to drop down.